spaceship-prompt/spaceship-prompt/docs/sections/exec_time.zh.md

 # Execution time `exec_time`

 The `exec_time` section displays the execution time of the last command.
 Will be displayed if it exceeds the set threshold of time (2 seconds by default).
-Will be displayed if it exceeds the set threshold of time (2 seconds by default).

 ## Defining the threshold